 You know a swimming pool cover is a must-have.
 Not only do they keep leaves and debris out, especially over the winter months when the pool is not in use, they also improve safety and lengthen the lifespan of chemicals needed to keep the pool clean.
-However, choosing the right cover for your vinyl liner pool can be tricky, so to help you, we’re looking at the pros and cons of four different types.
+Choosing the right cover for your vinyl liner pool is an important part of caring for your vinyl liner pool, but it can be tricky, so to help you, we’re looking at the pros and cons of four different types.

 Standard Winter Pool Covers

 These are the most basic type of pool cover and are also the least expensive.
 They look like giant tarps and are held in place with weighted water bags and are solely designed for keeping out leaves and dirt.